Driving the highest paved road in WA to Sunrise Point

-Sunrise Park Road is a steep, narrow, and winding mountain road located in Washington state, USA.
-At an elevation of 1.950m (6,400ft), Sunrise is the highest point that can be reached by vehicle at Mount Rainier National Park.
+Sunrise Point is a viewpoint at an elevation of 1.957m (6,420ft) above the sea level, located in Pierce County, in the U.S. state of Washington.
+It is the highest point that can be reached by vehicle at Mount Rainier National Park.

-Is the road to Sunrise open?
+Is the road to Sunrise Point in Washington paved?

-It’s one of the highest mountain roads of Washington.
-The road's winding design, providing stunning panoramic views, is very curvy and fun for a leisurely ride, so it pays to take it slow.
-Sunrise is located 60 miles northeast of the Nisqually Entrance and 14 miles northwest of the Sunrise/White River turnoff on Highway 410.
+The road to the natural viewpoint is totally paved.
+It’s called Sunrise Park Road.
 Due to the steep, narrow, and winding nature of the Sunrise Road, it is recommended that RVs and vehicles with trailers longer than 25 ft.
 LOA not travel up the Sunrise Road beyond the White River Campground intersection.

 Is the road to Sunrise in Washington open?

 It’s one of the highest roads of Washington.
 It usually opens in late June or early July and closes in late September to early October due to heavy snow fall in the winter.
 In late September, the road closes nightly at the junction with White River Campground and reopens each morning as conditions permit.

 How long is the road to Sunrise Point?